 - Intellectual disability

 - Anxiety issues

 - Other mental health issues, mental health conditions, and mental health problems

-These mental illnesses can be high risk factors for the inpatients since they may cause reduced awareness, hyper-sexual feelings, or impaired judgment, making it difficult for the patients to recall and report the abuse.
+These mental illnesses can be high-risk factors for the inpatients since they may cause reduced awareness, hypersexual feelings, or impaired judgment, making it difficult for the patients to recall and report the abuse.
 While mental health care facilities and individual therapy clinics are meant to protect all patients, including adolescents, teens, younger children, older children, young adults, and adults, the problematic sexual behavior within today’s modern world and residential programs puts these patients at severe risk.
-The patients might not even realize someone is sexually abusing them in the moment of the act, which makes them prime victims of sexual assault.
+The patients might not even realize someone is sexually abusing them during the act, which makes them prime victims of sexual assault.

 Psychiatric Facility Sex Abuse Cases